On global identification in structural vector autoregressions: Conclusion

 \section{Conclusion}

-Based on a counterexample, this note demonstrates that the sufficiency claim in Theorem 7 of RWZ, commonly used by applied macro-economists because of its simplicity, is not correct.
-Analytical investigation of this counterexample reveals the issue of redundancy among the identifying restrictions, which the rank conditions of Theorem 7 of RWZ overlook.
-To rectify this, we present a new set of necessary and sufficient conditions for exact identification and a computational algorithm that can correctly detect redundant identifying restrictions and is easy to implement in practice.
-We recommend this procedure to any researchers who wish to check global identification of SVARs under their choice of equality identifying restrictions.
+Based on a counterexample, this note demonstrates the importance of some technical assumptions to be met for the sufficiency claim in Theorem 7 of RWZ, commonly used by applied macro-economists because of its simplicity, to be correctly implemented.
+Analytical investigation of this counterexample reveals the issue of redundancy among the identifying restrictions, which the rank conditions of Theorem 7 of RWZ, in the absence of such regulatory assumptions, overlook.
+To rectify this, and to open to larger sets of admissible parameter restrictions, we present, firstly, a new necessary and sufficient condition for exact identification and, secondly, a computational algorithm that can correctly detect redundant identifying restrictions and is easy to implement in practice.
+We recommend this procedure to any researcher who wishes to check global identification of SVARs and proxy SVARs under their choice of equality identifying restrictions.

 {\Alph{section}}